kluong4/Portfolio/SLC30A8-T2D-analysis/README.md

 ## Course Context

-**Course:** BMI 5330: Introduction to Bioinformatics The University of Texas Health Science Center at Houston, Fall 2025
+**Course:** BMI 5330: Introduction to Bioinformatics The University of Texas Health Science Center at Houston Fall 2025